mir-group/nequip/docs/api/datamodule.rst

 An ``ASEDataModule`` is also provided as a general wrapper of the ``NequIPDataModule`` if the datasets are all in the same `ASE <https://wiki.fysik.dtu.dk/ase/ase/io/io.html>`_-readable file formats.

 The ``sGDML_CCSD_DataModule`` and ``NequIP3BPADataModule`` are examples of data modules for specific datasets.
-Such datasets may support auto-downloading capabilities, pre-defined train-test splits and involve more a more minimal set of arguments.
+Such datasets may support auto-downloading capabilities, pre-defined train-test splits and involve a more minimal set of arguments.

 All data modules should (and would) share the following features